BICULTURAL MUSIC SAMURAI

 Goh is often referred to as a 'musical wakonyosai' (音の和魂洋才) or the bicultural music samurai.
 Wakonyosai (和魂洋才) is an approach to the Western knowledge with the Japanese spirit.
-Overall, he views himself as a world citizen, and lives in the city of angels with Nyan-Nyan, his blue eyed white tiger cat… send a note just to say hi, or book him to perform at an upcoming event (serious inquiries please).
+Overall, he views himself as a world citizen, and lives in the city of angels with Nyan-Nyan, his blue eyed white tiger cat… send a note just to say hi, or book him (serious inquiries please).
 Goh continues to be on the lookout for new settings to play, students to teach, opportunities to share at large, and compose life.

 “Rock on with love!”

-“Keep it simple” (released on July 8, 2017; visit video page “HERE” for featured releases)
+“My Family My Friends” (released Jan 8, 2017; visit video page “HERE” for featured releases)

 “Blue Quiet Sound” (a dedication to the Puget Sound of the Pacific Ocean; find it on album page “HERE”)

 Festivals & Recognitions